Configure content caching

 -

-In the Cache for query string box, check the Cache for query string checkbox .
-By default, all query parameters will be taken into account.
+In the Cache by query string block, check the Cache by query string checkbox.
+By default, all query parameters will be considered.

 -

-If you want to consider certain parameters in the query, uncheck the Consider all parameters checkbox.
+If you want to consider specific request parameters, uncheck the Consider all parameters checkbox.

 -